 - The following treatments or procedures are considered investigational:

 - Tumenescent or ultrasonic liposuction and curettage for axillary hyperhidrosis

 - Microwave energy therapy (e.g. miraDry)

-- Sympathectomy is not covered when performed for conditions that are cosmetic in nature, such as excessive spontaneous facial blushing.
+- Sympathectomy when performed for conditions that are cosmetic in nature, such as excessive spontaneous facial blushing.

-Thoracic sympathectomy for the treatment of hyperhidrosis involves cutting and sealing a part of the sympathetic nerve chain that is located along the backbone, parallel to the spinal cord.
-The surgeon may choose one of three approaches: transaxillary, cervical or dorsal
+Thoracic sympathectomy for treatment of hyperhidrosis involves cutting and sealing a part of the sympathetic nerve chain that is located along the backbone, parallel to the spinal cord.
+The procedure permanently interrupts the nerve signal that is causing the body to sweat excessively.

 Hyperhidrosis, or excessive sweating, is a medical condition that may be defined as sweating beyond a level that is necessary to maintain normal body temperature as it responds to environmental exposure or exercise.
 Hyperhidrosis is classified as primary or secondary depending on its cause.

 Primary hyperhidrosis (essential or idiopathic) is caused by increased sympathetic nervous system activity, which can lead to excessive sweating.
 There are several types of primary hyperhidrosis, which affects specific locations of the body: facial sweating (craniofacial), facial blushing (erythrophobia), underarm sweating (axillary), hand sweating (palmar), foot sweating (plantar).